What to Bring to the GRE Test

 One or Two Valid Forms of ID

-This is your ticket for entry into the GRE test center.
-For obvious reasons, ETS (the maker of the GRE) takes security pretty seriously, so during the check-in process at a test center, you’ll need to bring a valid identification.
-Valid ID documents cannot be photocopied or expired.
+Your ID is your ticket for entry into the GRE test center.
+For obvious reasons, ETS (the maker of the GRE) takes security very seriously, so during the check-in process at the test center, you’ll need to show a valid form of identification.
+Valid forms of ID documents cannot be photocopied or expired.
 An international travel passport, government-issued driver’s license, or government-issued national/state/province identity card is considered an acceptable form of ID.

-Make sure that the first and last name on your identification exactly match the information you provided to register for the GRE, and that your ID contains a signature that matches your name and a photograph that is recognizably you.
+Make sure that the first and last name on your identification exactly match the information you provided when you registered for the GRE, and that your ID contains a signature that matches your name and a photograph that is recognizably you.
 If the name on your ID doesn’t match the name with which you registered for the GRE, you won’t be allowed to take your exam.

 TTP PRO TIP: